10 Facts About Child Hunger in the World

 7. Countries Across Africa Have Some of the Highest Rates of Child Malnutrition in the World

-Due to natural disasters, conflict and poverty, families across the African continent are amongst the most highly impacted by food insecurity and child hunger.
-From South Sudan to Ethiopia, a shocking 61 million children are experiencing stunted growth due to malnutrition.
+According to data from 2020, families across the African continent are amongst the most highly impacted by food insecurity and child hunger.
+This is due to recurring natural disasters, conflicts and poverty, From South Sudan to Ethiopia, a shocking 61 million children are experiencing stunted growth due to malnutrition.
 However, while Africa has some of the highest rates of childhood hunger, Asia is home to the highest number of children facing hunger.

-8. The COVID-19 Pandemic Has Pushed Millions More Children Into Hunger
+8. The COVID-19 Pandemic Pushed Millions More Children Into Hunger

 9. Giving Kids Early and Regular Access to Nutritious Meals Saves Lives